Camp Lejeune Water Contamination Heart Disease

 The U.S. Congress and Senate passed the Camp Lejeune Justice Act in August 2022, which may soon be approved by President Joe Biden.
 Once approved, people harmed by the water contamination at Camp Lejeune will be able to take their case to court.

-In the meantime, you can speak to an experienced attorney, such as those at Strom Law Firm, if you feel you or a loved one experienced effects of heart disease after residing at Camp Lejeune.
-Your attorney will be able to walk you through steps of filing a lawsuit and obtaining the compensation you are owed.
+In the meantime, you can speak to an experienced personal injury attorney, such as those at Strom Law Firm, if you feel you or a loved one experienced the effects of heart disease after residing at Camp Lejeune.
+Your attorney will be able to walk you through the steps of filing a lawsuit and obtaining the compensation you are owed.

 Share: